mariohmol/brigadistas/README.md

 * typings install
 * npm run install-plugins

+#### iOS

 Install libs mostly for iOS enviroment:

 * npm install -g ios-deploy --unsafe-perm=true --allow-root
 * sudo gem install cocoapods
 * pod setup

+#### Desktop

+We use electron to generate the desktop versions, its needed to install that globally:

+* npm install -g electron

+To build locally you can run `npm run electron`, if you would like to generate the app for each arch you can use for ex. `npm run genlinux`

+### Run

 To run this app :